Table of Contents

 - Cumulative Deficit Reduction (Assuming ACA Extiontion Without Offsets)

 The IRA includes a variety of tax credits.
-These measures will likely encourage building owners and developers to make energy-efficient improvements.
+These measures will likely encourage building owners and developers to make energy efficient improvements.
 Those that speed the decarbonization of commercial real estate.

-Specific Incentives for Multifamily Owners
+What’re Specific Incentives for Multifamily Owners?

 The Inflation Reduction Act has a number of specific incentives and programs that multifamily owners can utilize.
 These include:

-45L Tax Credit for Energy Efficient Homes
+What is the 45L Tax Credit for Energy Efficient Homes?

 IRC Section 45L currently provides a $2,000 tax credit (per unit).
 This credit is provided for homes and apartments that meet certain energy efficient design criteria.
 The tax credit was set to expire at the end of this year.
 However, the IRA extended the deadline to include homes sold or placed into service through December 2032.
 It also increases the tax credit to $2,500 in 2023.

-Importantly, the legislation was tweaked.
+The legislation was tweaked.
 Ensuring that multifamily developers can take advantage of both 45L tax credits AND 179D deductions (outlined below).

 The Inflation Reduction Act has